 The Wampanoag have also been known as the Massasoit (after their most famous leader) Philip’s Indians, Pokanoket, and Wopanaak.
 Wampanoag translates as “People of the First Light”, “Eastern People” or “People of the Dawn” as they considered themselves the first to see the sun rise.
 The tribes had lived in the region since c.
 12,000-9,000 BCE as nomads until c.
 7000 BCE, when permanent settlements and seasonal camps were established, then continuing a semi-nomadic lifestyle afterwards.

 At some point prior to c.
 1600 CE, one tribal chief had gathered the others under his leadership to form a confederacy.
 This was most likely in response to the Iroquois Confederacy, founded sometime in the 12th century CE, which had grown powerful by uniting tribes that formerly fought each other.
-By 1620 CE, the Wampanoag Confederacy was led by Massasoit (l. c.
-1581-1661 CE) of the Pokanoket tribe, best known for the assistance he gave to the pilgrims of Plymouth Colony beginning in 1621 CE.
+By 1620, the Wampanoag Confederacy was led by Massasoit (l. c.
+1581-1661) of the Pokanoket tribe who assisted the pilgrims of Plymouth Colony beginning in 1621.

-European traders and explorers had been visiting the region of New England since the late 16th century CE and had already greatly reduced the Native American population through the introduction of diseases they had no immunity to by the time the pilgrims arrived in 1620 CE.
-English colonization of the land, especially between 1630-1660 CE, pushed the tribes further inland, finally resulting in King Philip’s War (1675-1678 CE) between the tribes under Massasoit’s son Metacom (also known as King Philip, l.
-1638-1676 CE) and the colonists.
+European traders and explorers had been visiting the region of New England since the late 16th century CE and had already greatly reduced the Native American population through the introduction of diseases they had no immunity to by the time the pilgrims arrived in 1620.
+English colonization of the land, especially between 1630-1660, pushed the tribes further inland, finally resulting in King Philip’s War (1675-1678) between the tribes under Massasoit’s son Metacom (also known as King Philip, l.
+1638-1676) and the colonists.